DATA PROTECTION POLICY

 - Reputational damage.
 In case of a data breach, data used for fraud or if hackers gained access to sensitive data

-Everyone working for or with Longford County Childcare Committee has some responsibility to ensure that data is collected, stored and handled appropriately.
+Everyone working for or with Longford County Childcare Committee have a responsibility to ensure that data is collected, stored and handled appropriately.
 Each staff member must ensure that they handle and process data in line with this policy and data protection principles (see Appendix 1)

 - Data should not be shared informally and should not be disclosed to unauthorised people